aanton/slides/command-line-tools/slides.md

 ```

 * Preview window is available with the `preview` option
-  * fzf automatically starts external process (eq. head files or tree directories) with the current line as the argument and shows the result in the split window
+  * fzf automatically starts external process with the current line as the argument and shows the result in the split window
+    * Recommendation for a good performance: use `head -20` for files & `tree -C | head -10` for directories
   * Its position is configured with the `--preview-window` option

 ---